Special events are a great way to build community unity, create a unique atmosphere and provide activities for all ages.

 *Special events held at city property (facilities, parks) will require liability coverage.
 We now offer coverage through TULIP.
 You can also check with your current insurance agency on how you can add the City as additional insured.
 The City requires certain coverage for your event, when using City property, please click on the following link to make sure you are following the requirements Certificate of Insurance Requirements.

 - If you wish to have the streets closed, you will need to inform the City via the Special Event Application.
-If a Traffic Control plan is required, you will need to submit it to Tony Espinoza, Streets Supervisor at Public Works for approval prior to your event.
+If a Traffic Control plan is required, you will need to email it to David Lara, Streets Supervisor at Public Works for approval prior to your event.

-- The Community Services Department no longer rents vendor spaces/booths for special event.
+- The Community Services Department no longer rents vendor spaces/booths for special events.

 - Special Events Ordinance